Solar power in Michigan: Solar industry

 Michigan was ranked 14th among U.S. states for solar jobs in 2013.

 In 2002, Stanford R. Ovshinsky built a factory in Auburn Hills, Michigan to build low cost Uni-Solar panels using amorphous semiconductors that generate power in diffuse light.
 Uni-Solar became the second largest manufacturer of thin film solar cells, after First Solar, and a developer of solar shingles before going bankrupt in 2012.

 Suniva opened a solar panel factory in Saginaw, Michigan in 2014, capable of producing 200MW of panels per year.
 Suniva closed its Michigan plant in March 2017 and later filed for bankruptcy.

 Government policy

 The Government of Michigan has taken a variety of actions in order to encourage solar energy use within the state.
+On 28 November 2023, Governor Whitmer signed bills to transition Michigan to clean energy by 2040.
+The new laws also give the state the authority to override local decisions to allow farmers and property owners to house wind and solar projects on their land.
+State control over wind and solar projects will allow energy companies to avoid the bitter local zoning battles that have doomed such projects in the past.

-In 2018, a bill passed the state house to give solar installations a property tax exemption.
-On November 20, 2019, Governor Whitmer signed legislation exempting rooftop solar & alternative energy systems up to 150 kW from property tax assessment.
+On November 20, 2019, Governor Whitmer signed legislation exempting rooftop solar and alternative energy systems up to 150 kW from property tax assessment.